rails/rails/guides/source/active_record_validations.md

 This helper validates that the specified attributes are not empty.
-It uses the [`Object#blank?`][] method to check if the value is either `nil` or a blank string, that is, a string that is either empty or consists of whitespace.
+It uses the [`Object#blank?`][] method to check if the value is either `nil` or a blank string - that is, a string that is either empty or consists of whitespace.

 ```ruby
 class Person < ApplicationRecord